Ricky Lauren

-Ricky Ann Lauren (née Loew-Beer; born June 15, 1943), is an American author, artist, photographer, and psychotherapist, and the wife of fashion designer Ralph Lauren.
+Ricky Ann Lauren (née Loew-Beer; born June 15, 1943) is an American author, artist, photographer, and psychotherapist, and the wife of fashion designer Ralph Lauren.

 Early life

 Born Ricky Ann Loew-Beer, she grew up in New York City.
 She is the daughter of Austrian immigrants, Margaret Vytouch and Rudolph Loew-Beer.
 Lauren was an English major at Hunter College.
 She met her future husband Ralph Lauren at the eye doctor's office where she was working part time.
 Lauren taught fifth grade and danced for a time in The Bronx.
 On December 20, 1964, she married Ralph Lauren in New York City.
 She is the daughter of a Jewish father and a Catholic mother.

 Career

 Hostess, patron and fundraiser

-Lauren has supported her husband's career as a kind of "silent partner", as summarized by The New York Times.
+The New York Times said Lauren has supported her husband's career as a "silent partner.
 These activities included attending fashion industry events or charities with him, hosting parties, and her patronage for charitable events.
 In 2000, she and her husband established a cancer center which is part of North General Hospital in Harlem.
 The couple also founded the Ralph and Ricky Lauren Center for the Performing Arts, which is located at the Lexington School for the Deaf, in New York City.

 Lauren has been identified as the "Polo Persona", the model by which the Polo advertising campaigns are developed.
-Ralph identifies her as his muse, writing in his memoir: "I didn't like the girl with all the makeup and high heels.
+Ralph said in his memoir: "I didn't like the girl with all the makeup and high heels.
 I liked the girl in jeans and a white shirt with rolled-up sleeves, wearing her boyfriend's jacket.
 That's the girl I am attracted to.
 That's the girl I married—Ricky."
-Ralph acknowledges that when he began designing women's clothes, his interest was piqued by his wife's frustration in finding clothes she would like that could fit her slim and petite build.
+Ralph said that when he began designing women's clothes, his interest was piqued by his wife's frustration in finding clothes she would like that could fit her slim and petite build.